Accepted Student Checklist

 Visit www.bridgeport.edu/ubnet to create your UBNet ID which provides access to the myUB Portal, Canvas, Web Advisor, UB mail (available after registering for classes), your schedule, grades, and university notifications.
 You will need your student ID number in order to create your UBNet ID.
 This number is available on your acceptance letter.

 Students can follow the “Next Steps” found on their application portal to submit their deposits through UB’s Website.
 Or, you may use FlyWire.

-The deposit for international students is fully refundable if the U.S. Embassy or Consulate in the student's home country does not open in time to approve an I-20 for the Fall 2021 semester; or if the student is denied a visa, upon receipt of the visa rejection letter from a US Embassy or Consulate.
+The deposit for international students is fully refundable if the U.S Embassy or Consulate in the student’s home country does not open in time to approve an I-20 for the current semester, or if the student is denied a visa, upon receipt of the visa rejection letter from a U.S. Embassy or Consulate.

 Pay your tuition deposit as soon as you obtain your student visa to reserve your place in the program.
 The tuition deposit for all undergraduate and graduate students is $350.
 If you intend to live on campus, you should also submit a housing deposit of $250 to secure a room on campus.
-You may also add the housing deposit to your tuition deposit and send one amount of money.
+You may also add the housing deposit to your tuition deposit and send just one total deposit amount.

-You may also send a bank draft or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
-Please mail your bank draft or money order to the following address:
+You may also send a bank check or money order, drawn on a U.S. bank, payable to the “University of Bridgeport.”
+Please mail your bank check or money order to the following address:

 University of Bridgeport